DevanshMehra/portfolio/README.md

 #### Changing the "Hero" text

-To edit the hero text ("Hi, I'm Lupin...), create a file at `src/@lekoarts/gatsby-theme-minimal-blog/texts/hero.mdx` to edit the text.
+To edit the hero text ("Hi, I'm Devansh Mehra), create a file at `src/@lekoarts/gatsby-theme-minimal-blog/texts/hero.mdx` to edit the text.

 #### Changing the "Projects" part